Updated on April 25, 2019

 So what exactly is a living wage?

-A living wage would be sufficient to afford a decent standard of living for a worker and their family, based on a regular working week, and tailored to living costs in their specific location.
+A living wage would be enough to afford a sufficient standard of living for a worker and their family, based on a regular working week, and tailored to living costs in their specific location.

 “This should be enough to pay for food, water, housing, education, health care, transport, clothing, and other essential needs including provision for unexpected events,” says Noura.
 “In the agricultural sector, many workers receive ‘in kind’ benefits in addition to the cash wage, such as medical care or housing, and this can also count as part of the living wage.”